sebousan/hugolify-www/content/docs/blocks/datas.md

 ---
-title: Datas block
+title: Datas
-linkTitle: Datas
 description: Displays datas with gauges or not in column.
 ---

+# Datas block

+Displays datas with gauges or not in column.

 ## Frontmatter